publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stII/ch13/schI/m__us_usc_t49_s1301.md

 [Pub.
 L. 104–88, title II, § 202][/us/pl/104/88/s202], Dec.
 29, 1995, [109 Stat.
 940][/us/stat/109/940], provided that:

-> “The Chairman of the Surface Transportation Board (in this Act \[see Tables for classification\] referred to as the ‘Board’) may allocate or reallocate any function of the Board, consistent with this title \[see Tables for classification\] and subchapter I of chapter 7 \[[49 U.S.C.
-701][/us/usc/t49/s701] et seq.\], as amended by [section 201 of this title][/us/usc/t49/s201], among the members or employees of the Board, and may establish, consolidate, alter, or discontinue in the Board any organizational entities that were entities of the Interstate Commerce Commission, as the Chairman considers necessary or appropriate.”
+> “The Chairman of the Surface Transportation Board (in this Act \[see Tables for classification\] referred to as the ‘Board’) may allocate or reallocate any function of the Board, consistent with this title \[see Tables for classification\] and \[former\] subchapter I of chapter 7 \[now [49 U.S.C.
+1301][/us/usc/t49/s1301] et seq.\], as amended by [section 201 of this title][/us/usc/t49/s201], among the members or employees of the Board, and may establish, consolidate, alter, or discontinue in the Board any organizational entities that were entities of the Interstate Commerce Commission, as the Chairman considers necessary or appropriate.”

  __Transfer of Assets and Personnel__